hiteshsapkota/English-Dutch-Language-Classifier/README.md

           For eg: to make prediction using classifier adaboost with a test.txt file use following command: python main.py "predict" "ada" "test.txt"

+Please refer to the writeup.pdf for the detail in data collection, feature extraction, and the accuracy.